-Downtown Denver welcomed another new independent hotel this year — and it’s a home run!
-Say hello to the historical, chic and boutique – The Maven Hotel, just one block from Coors Field, between 18th and 19th Streets on Wazee in LoDo (Lower Downtown).
+Downtown Denver welcomed another new independent hotel in 2017 — and it’s a home run!
+Say hello to the historical, chic and boutique – The Maven Hotel, just one block from Coors Field, between 18th and 19th Streets on Wazee in LoDo (Lower Downtown), in the Dairy Block neighborhood.
 Playful, modern, hip and just a fun place to stay, don’t miss an opportunity to stay at The Maven.

 Living in the suburbs, a weekend in downtown Denver is always a quick getaway without dreading the I-70 traffic jam to the Rocky Mountains.
 Our recent Labor Day weekend included a college football game and a stay at the newest Denver hotel: The Maven.
 I had this boutique hotel on my radar, so when I was invited to check it out — how could I resist?